kookma/ogpf/README.md

 * **Example 105**

-Contour plot and surface plot
+Contour plot and surface plot with color palette

 ```fortran